Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

+- Tampa Bay and its opponents have combined to put up more than 41.5 points in 11 of 16 games this season.

-- Tampa Bay's games this season have gone over 41.5 points 11 of 16 times.
+- Carolina's games have gone over 41.5 points in seven of 16 chances this season.

 - The combined points per game average of the two teams, 47.3, is 5.8 points more than Sunday's over/under.